Parina Community Spring Project – Peru

 A cover for the catchment box will also be constructed with a top allowing for easy access to clean and maintain it.

 Finally, the spring and catchment box will be disinfected with a chlorine solution before use.
-Community members will be trained on maintenance to ensure a clean water source in the future and sustainability of all structures.
+Community members will be trained on maintenance to ensure a clean water source in the future and the sustainability of all structures.
 Monthly water quality monitoring will continue in order to maintain water quality.

 During the wet season, this project will benefit 49 people in 7 households, plus students at a small elementary school with 30 students.
 In the dry season, other water sources dry up and an additional 35 people in 7 households will use spring.